SAP-samples/teched2022-DA264/exercises/ex1/README.md

 The 'Fact Sheet' is the central place in SAP Data Intelligence Metatadata Explorer to find information about your data.

 You can easily profile the data and get access to metadata information.
 It also contains links and information about business terms and tags associated to the dataset or the columns.
-Users can describe, rate, and comment the data collaboratively.
+Users can describe, rate, and comment on the data collaboratively.
 You can preparare the data for other downstream usage.

 14. Click 'Start Profiling'.
 <br>![](/exercises/ex1/images/Ex01_Part03_14.png)